blastomussa/crayon-python-sdk/README.md

 * To return the json data from the response use response.json() class method

-* To return the status code use the response.statuscode variable
+* To return the status code use the response.status_code variable

 * All successful API calls either return **200 OK**, **201 Created**, or **204 No Content**